MatthewCash/nixos-config/README.md

 # nixos-config

-This is the configuration for my machines running NixOS
+This is the configuration for my machines running NixOS.

-The main goal is to be fully declarative and reproducible while not compromising usability or security
+The main goal is to be fully declarative and reproducible while not compromising usability or security.

 ## Implemented Features